ellertone/ellertone/README.md

 👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.

-🔭 I’m currently working on API integration.
+🔭 I’m currently working on VueJs.

 ## 🔧 Tools & Technologies